jadecastro/reasyns/README.md

 Installation
 ============

-This package requires MATLAB 2012b or later and installation of the following dependencies.
-It may be convenient to install these within the provided `\lib` folder in the project directory, to make the path set-up easier.
+This package requires MATLAB 2012b or later (setup requires python 2.7 or later).
+Run the setup script `python setup.py` inside the project directory.

+The following dependencies will be automatically installed within the `\lib` folder in the project directory and an initialization script, `reasyns_init.m`, is created.
+If any of the dependencies exist, then the installation can be skipped, and the script simply creates `reasyns_init.m`.

 1) SeDuMi (version 1.3 tested):
      http://sedumi.ie.lehigh.edu/?page_id=58